keptn/keptn.github.io/content/docs/develop/continuous_delivery/multi_stage/index.md

 ## Create project with multi-stage delivery workflow

-After declaring the delivery workflow for a project in a shipyard, go to [create a project](../../manage/project/#create-a-project).
+After declaring the delivery workflow for a project in a shipyard, you are ready to create a Keptn project as explained in [create a project](../../manage/project/#create-a-project).